 DefinitionThis section has been translated automatically.

-Rare warty, mucosa-coloured papules and plaques of the oral mucosa caused by human papilloma viruses ( HPV types 13 and 32; rare detection of HPV types 1, 6, 11).
-The disease is commonly found in Eskimos and the Indian population in South America.
+Rare, warty, mucosa-coloured papulesand plaques of the oral mucosa caused by human papilloma viruses (V.a.
+HPV types 13 and 32; rare detection of HPV types 1,6,11).
+The disease is common among members of the Inuit and Native American populations in South America.
 In children: comorbidity with HIV infection is known.

 You might also be interested in